Agricultural Marketing Service, USDA.

 In addition, based on information provided by the National Agricultural Statistics Service, the average producer price for Washington potatoes for 2010 was $7.55 per hundredweight.
 The average gross annual revenue for the 267 Washington potato producers is therefore calculated to be approximately $276,130.
 In view of the foregoing, the majority of Washington potato producers and handlers may be classified as small entities.

-This rule decreases the assessment rate established for the Committee and collected from handlers for the 2011-2012 and subsequent fiscal periods from $0.0035 to $0.003 per hundredweight of potatoes.
-The Committee unanimously recommended 2011-2012 expenditures of $40,050 and an assessment rate of $0.003 per hundredweight.
-The assessment rate of $0.003 is $0.0005 lower than the previous rate.
-This action will allow the Committee to reduce its financial reserve while still providing adequate funding to meet program expenses.
+This rule continues in effect the action that decreased the assessment rate established for the Committee and collected from handlers for the 2011-2012 and subsequent fiscal periods from $0.0035 to $0.003 per hundredweight of potatoes.
+The Committee unanimously recommended 2011-2012 expenditures of $40,050 and an assessment rate of $0.003 per hundredweight of potatoes.
+The assessment rate of $0.003 is $0.0005 lower than the rate previously in effect.
+Applying the $0.003 per hundredweight assessment rate to the Committee's 10,000,000 hundredweight crop estimate should provide $30,000 in assessment income.
+Thus, income derived from handler assessments, along with interest income and funds from the Committee's monetary reserve will be adequate to cover the budgeted expenses.
+This action will allow the Committee to reduce its financial Start Printed Page 41590reserve while still providing adequate funding to meet program expenses.

-This action decreases the assessment obligation imposed on handlers.
+This rule continues in effect the action that decreased the assessment obligation imposed on handlers.
 Assessments are applied uniformly on all handlers, and some of the costs may be passed on to producers.
 However, decreasing the assessment rate reduces the burden on handlers, and may reduce the burden on producers.

 This action imposes no additional reporting or recordkeeping requirements on either small or large Washington potato handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.